Field Theory Equivalences as Spans of $L_\infty$-algebras: Quasi-isomorphisms and homotopy transfer

 \section{Quasi-isomorphisms and homotopy transfer}

-Quasi-isomorphisms of cochain complexes, such as de Rham complexes, are cochain maps that induce isomorphisms for the underlying cohomology groups.
+Quasi-isomorphisms of cochain complexes, such as de Rham complexes, are cochain maps that induce isomorphisms between the underlying cohomology groups.
 If one of the cochain complexes carries a homotopy algebra structure, then this structure can be transferred to the other cochain complex in a procedure called homotopy transfer, see e.g~\cite{Kontsevich:2000er} and~\cite{Loday:2012aa} for a comprehensive review.
 Explicit formulas for such a homotopy transfer are provided by the homological perturbation lemma~\cite{brown1967twisted,Gugenheim1989:aa,gugenheim1991perturbation}, see also~\cite{Crainic:0403266}.

 However, not all quasi-isomorphisms of homotopy algebras originate from a homotopy transfer~\cite{Markl:2006.00072}.
 As we show below for the case of $L_\infty$-algebras, however, each quasi-isomorphism can be lifted to a \uline{span} (or roof, or correspondence) of homotopy algebras, in which the projections are given by homotopy transfers.
+This perspective is very natural for a number of reasons.
+In particular, $L_\infty$-algebras concentrated in non-positive degrees integrate to Lie $\infty$-groupoids.
+Already for ordinary groupoids, fully faithful and essentially surjective functors can fail to be equivalences.
+In such situations, one usually switches to spans.

-This is useful in the context of perturbative quantum field theory, where quasi-isomorphisms of $L_\infty$-algebras amount to a semi-classical equivalence, and homotopy transfers amount to Feynman diagram expansions arising from integrating out fields.
+We will show that our new perspective gives rise to a natural definition of quasi-isomorphism between cyclic $L_\infty$-algebras, which so far existed only in special cases.
+Moreover, it is useful in the context of perturbative quantum field theory, where quasi-isomorphisms of $L_\infty$-algebras amount to a semi-classical equivalence, and homotopy transfers amount to Feynman diagram expansions arising from integrating out fields.